WebAssembly/interface-types/proposals/webidl-bindings/bindings.md

 together with its length -- as a 2-tuple.

 Note that although in many cases the returned address of the string may be within the allocation buffer, it is not guaranteed.
-If the corresponding lifting operator were a `base-len-as-string` operator that was accessing the same linear memory then it is possible that no copying actually takes place.
+For example, if the corresponding lifting operator were a `base-len-as-string` operator that was accessing the same linear memory then it is possible that no copying actually takes place.

+>Question: Should an exception be thrown anyway if the length of the string is
+>larger than that allocated for, even if the allocation buffer is not used?